claesenm/optunity/docs/wrappers/matlab.rst

         DEBUG_OPTUNITY=true;

     If MATLAB hangs while using Optunity there is a communication issue.
-This should not occur, if you encounter this please file an |issue|.
+This should not occur, if you encounter this please file an issue at |issues|.
 Currently the only way out of this is to kill MATLAB.

 .. _manual: